kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ### Creating a new Uqbar package template

 The `uqdev` toolkit has a variety of features.
+(TODO: is there a place to link to where they can read about all of those features?)

-One of those features is `new`, which creates a template for an Uqbar package.
-The `new` tool takes two arguments, a path to create the template directory at, and a name for the package:
+One of those features (TODO: is feature the right word? function? tool?) is `new`, which creates a template for an Uqbar package.
+The `new` tool takes two arguments: a path to create the template directory and a name for the package:

 ```bash
 $ uqdev new --help